gpdowney/lightweightLSAT/docs/index.md

 *The lightweight LSAT* is a simple, proven, and completely free guide to the Law School Admissions Test.

-!!! info "Disclaimer"

-    The LSAC does not approve of this website.
-And I do not approve of the LSAC.

 ## Who is this guide for?

 *The lightweight LSAT* is primarily designed for students who feel stuck or frustrated with their current approach.